rbreaves/kinto/README.md

 Seamless copy and paste with all apps and terminals.
 The zero effort solution.

+Note: This project does a lot more than just copy & paste for terminals.
+I really do mean type like a mac and additions can easily be added to a single file, kinto.py/ahk.

 ## Table of Contents

 [What does this do exactly?](#What-does-this-do-exactly)